State Privacy Laws: Montana

 - Enable Global Privacy Control: Enabled

-For step-by-step instruction on how to configure your consent banner for different geographical regions within the Concord app, see our help document https://www.concord.tech/docs/configure-consent-banner-difference-regions.
+For step-by-step instruction on how to configure your consent banner for different geographical regions within the Concord app, see our help document Configure Your Consent Banner for Different Geographical Regions.

-Important Note: While you can get as granular as you want, we typically recommend a single global policy that meets the strictest guidelines across regions, or higher splits (like separate GDPR and United States regions).
+While you can get as granular as you want, we typically recommend a single global policy that meets the strictest guidelines across regions, or higher splits (like separate GDPR and United States regions, only adding additional regions for stricter states like California if needed).
 If you have any questions on how and why to configure your regions in certain ways, please reach out to our support team.